According to ThinkwithGoogle, 60% of smartphone users have contacted a business directly using the search results.

 Last but not least, 75% of users say paid ads make it easier to find the info they’re searching for.

-Keep reading because you will get answers to your question in our article.
+Keep reading to learn about standard and dynamic search ads best practices and get answers to your question in our article.

 Standard Search Ads